Rugby League World Cup: 1995: Birth of the modern World Cup

 In 1995, the competition was held in England and Wales.
 It was again restructured, returning to the traditional "host / co-host" format, and intended (like in 1954) to be a triennial competition.
-The tournament expanded to ten teams with Fiji, Samoa, South Africa, and Tonga making their world cup deputes.
+The tournament expanded to ten teams with Fiji, Samoa, South Africa, and Tonga making their world cup debuts.
 Great Britain had also split permanently into England, Scotland, Wales, and Ireland, although only England and Wales qualified.
 Unlike previous tournaments where the top two teams in the table played in the final, a knockout stage was added, with quarter and semi-finals.
 Due to the Super League war, players aligned with the Super League competition were not selected by the ARL to represent Australia, which meant the absence of many star players.
 The tournament, which was also held to celebrate the centenary of the sport, saw over 250,000 people attending the group stages and over 66,000 people attending the final, in which Australia defeated England 16–8.